 - Physical therapists.

 - Other professionals, you were referred to after the accident.

-Keep receipts for medications you were prescribed by your physician or any assistive devices such as crutches, back braces, or electrical stimulation units that were needed for care.
+Keep receipts for medications you were prescribed by your physician to help with your pain and suffering, or any assistive devices such as crutches, back braces, or electrical stimulation units that were needed for care.